lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

         fahr = 0
         ```

-        It is done once, before the loop is entered.
+        It is done once before the loop is entered.

         - Condition